Better Than Takeout Sweet and Sour Chicken

 Method

-- Cut chicken into bite size pieces.
-Season with salt and pepper.
+- Cut the chicken into bite-sized pieces, about 1 to 1½ inches.
+Season the chicken with salt and pepper.

-- Bake for 1 hour stirring every 15 to 20 minutes.
+- Bake uncovered for 1 hour, stirring every 15 to 20 minutes so the sauce coats the chicken and thickens evenly.